Santa Margarita River

-The Santa Margarita River which with the addition of what is now Temecula Creek, was formerly known as the Temecula River, is a short intermittent river on the Pacific coast of southern California in the United States, approximately 30.9 mi long.
-One of the last free-flowing rivers in southern California, it drains an arid region at the southern end of the Santa Ana Mountains, in the Peninsular Ranges between Los Angeles and San Diego.
+The Santa Margarita River which with the addition of what is now Temecula Creek, was formerly known as the Temecula River, is a short intermittent river on the Pacific coast of Southern California in the United States, approximately 30.9 mi long.
+One of the last free-flowing rivers in Southern California, it drains an arid region at the southern end of the Santa Ana Mountains, in the Peninsular Ranges between Los Angeles and San Diego.

 History

 The Portolà expedition camped on the river on July 20, 1769 and named it for Saint Margaret of Antioch.
 A Santa Margarita rancheria is mentioned in 1795 and there is a February 23, 1836 land grant called Santa Margarita y San Onofre (later renamed Rancho Santa Margarita y Las Flores).

 In 1881 the California Southern Railroad followed the route of the river.
 When the route was completed, it had 241 bridges crossing the river.
 While it was operating, Chinese Americans worked on the railroad.
 The route along the river was abandoned in 1891.

 In the early 20th century, following a lawsuit against Vail Ranch in Temecula, water was guaranteed for the river to continue to flow.
 During much of the 20th century, and into the early 21st century, the river was the subject of a long-running water rights battle between the United States Navy and the Fallbrook Public Utility District.
-In August 2018, the Fallbrook Public Utility District sold its land on the river, ending its over 60-year plan to place a hydroelectric dam on the river; it will be preserved by The Wildlands Conservancy, which utilized funds from bonds authorized by Proposition 68 to purchase the land.
+In August 2018, the Fallbrook Public Utility District sold its land on the river, ending its over 60-year plan to place a hydroelectric dam on the river; it will be preserved by the Wildlands Conservancy as the Santa Margarita River Trail Preserve, which utilized funds from bonds authorized by Proposition 68 to purchase the land.